Uberspace/lab/source/guide_navidrome.rst

 Debugging
 =========
-We can check the service’s log file using:
+You can check the service’s log file using:

 .. code-block:: console